FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This intracytoplasmic inclusion may be seen in all of the following diseases, EXCEPT:

-A) Frontotemporal degeneration
+A) Corticobasal degeneration

-B) Corticobasal degeneration
+B) Frontotemporal degeneration

-C) Progressive supranuclear palsy
+D) Progressive supranuclear palsy

-D) Alzheimer disease
+E) Alzheimer disease

 Back to the question = Go back to the top of the page.